katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

   # Note: Due to the way that Paramiko reads the SSH Config file,
   # you need to specify the NETCONF port that the host uses.
-  # In other words, it does not automatically use ansible_port
+  # In other words, it does not automatically use assible_port
   # As a result you need either:

   Host junos01